ColdFusionX/ColdFusionX.github.io/_posts/2020-09-07-RemoteHTB.md

 ```
 We get the password as `baconandcheese`

-Now we can login to Umbraco using `admin@htb.local` & password `baconandcheese`
+Now we can login to Umbraco using `admin@htb.local`:`baconandcheese`

 ## Umbraco Exploit

-Successfull login to Umbraco:
+Successful login to Umbraco:
-If we click the `help` button on the Website, we see the `Umbraco Version 7.12.4`
+As we click on the `help` button, we see the `Umbraco Version 7.12.4` based on this info we can search for exploits.

 ![umbracopage](/assets/img/Posts/Remote/page.png)

-Next, We find a possible authenticated exploit for Umbraco Version 7.12.4 same as our box on Exploit-DB: <https://www.exploit-db.com/exploits/46153>
+Using searchsploit we were able to find a possible authenticated exploit for Umbraco Version 7.12.4 same as our box on Exploit-DB: <https://www.exploit-db.com/exploits/46153>

 ```console
 cfx:  ~/Documents/htb/remote